Sudebchat/GetCleanDat/CodeBook.md

 PART 1.
 Merges the training and the test sets to create one data set

-(1) First set the home directory setwd("./Coursera/DataScienceTrack/GettingAndCleaningData")
+(1) First set the home directory
+    setwd("./")   ## the working directory is prescribed here

-Second read the files containing the data.
-Here the the subject target file are assumed to be already unzipped from the getdata-projectfiles-UCI HAR Dataset zip file.
+(2) Second read the files containing the data.
+Here the the subject target file are assumed to be already unzipped
+    from the getdata-projectfiles-UCI HAR Dataset zip file.
 The following gives the description of the variables used in the R code.
 　　　file_tst  ##  test data file name
    	file_trn  ##  the train data file name fl1trn    ##  the train data
    	fl1tst    ##  the test data

 (3) Lastly, the train and test data sets are merged into one data set (vector).
-The variable used in the R code for this is: fl1merged  ## data after merging the two data sets
+The variable used in the R code
+    for this is: fl1merged  ## data after merging the two data sets

 PART 2.
 Extracts only the measurements on the mean and standard deviation for each measurement.

 (1) First we read the feature description file.
 The variables used here are as follows: featurefl ## feature file name feattest  ## read the feature names
 (2) Next we select the feature names with "mean" and "std" in them.
 The variables used here are as follows: colindex  ## index for the features with "mean" and "std" in them using grep lenfeat   ## gives the number of features selected

-(3) Next we create a list containing the position of the "features" with "mean"  and "std" in them and sort the data in increasing order and this is kept in the following variable: rnlstdmean ## contains the column positions of the selected features
+(3) Next we create a list containing the position of the "features" with "mean"  and "std" in them and sort the
+    data in increasing order and this is kept in the following variable: rnlstdmean ## contains the column positions of the selected features

-(4) Next we create the data set with mean and std columns by selecting the elements from the big merged vector of the train and test data set.
-This data is kept in the following dataset: selectcols  ## the data set with mean and std columns (values) nfeatures  ## the total number of features nrecords  ## the new number of records in training and test data combined Next we write the tidy data into an intermediary file named "tidydata" for next processing
+(4) Next we create the data set with mean and std columns by selecting the elements from the big merged vector
+    of the train and test data set.
+This data is kept in the following dataset: selectcols  ## the data set with mean and std columns (values) nfeatures   ## the total number of features nrecords    ## the new number of records in training and test data combined

+(5) Next we write the tidy data into an intermediary file named "tidydata" for next processing

 PART 3.
 Using the descriptive activity names to name the activities in the data set.